 What is Geography?

-Geographers study physical and human features, processes and systems and how they interact with the environment at local, regional, and global scales in an attempt to answer four key questions:
+Geographers examine physical and human features, processes and systems and how they interact with the environment at local, regional, and global scales and assess them using the four concepts of Geographical Thinking:

 What is the feature, process or system?